Walmart sues US in pre-emptive strike in opioid abuse battle

 The government is expected to take civil action against the world's largest retailer, seeking big financial penalties, for the role its pharmacies may have played in the crisis by filling opioid prescriptions.

+Walmart says it is seeking a declaration from a federal judge that the government has no lawful basis for seeking civil damages from the company.
+It is also seeking to clarify its legal rights and duties under the Controlled Substance Act.

+Walmart operates more than 5,000 pharmacies in its stores around the country.

-“Walmart and its pharmacists find themselves in an untenable position,” Walmart said in the lawsuit filed in the U.S. District Court in the Eastern District of Texas.
+“Walmart and its pharmacists find themselves in an untenable position,” the company based in Bentonville, Arkansas, says in the lawsuit filed in the U.S. District Court in the Eastern District of Texas.
 “Under defendants’ sweeping view, Walmart and its pharmacists may be held liable — perhaps even criminally — for failing to second-guess DEA-registered doctors and refuse their prescriptions.
 But if pharmacists do so, they may face the wrath of state medical boards, the medical community at large, individual doctors, and patients.”

+Walmart says in the suit that the Justice Department identified hundreds of doctors who have written problematic prescriptions that Walmart’s pharmacists allegedly should not have filled.
+But nearly 70% continue to have active registrations with the DEA, the lawsuit says.

+“In other words, defendants want to blame Walmart for continuing to fill purportedly bad prescriptions written by doctors that DEA and state regulators enabled to write those prescriptions in the first place and continue to stand by today," the suit says.

 The lawsuit names the Justice Department and Attorney General William Barr as defendants.
 It also names the DEA and its acting administrator, Timothy Shea.

+The initial investigation was a subject of a story in ProPublica published in March.
+ProPublica reported that Joe Brown, then U.S. attorney for the Eastern District of Texas office, spent years pursuing a criminal case against Walmart for its opioid prescription practices, only to have it stymied after the retail giant’s lawyers appealed to senior officials in the Justice Department.

+Two months later, Brown resigned.
+He didn't give a reason for his departure except to say he would be “pursuing opportunities in the private and public sectors” and “some of those will become apparent in the coming days.
+Brown went into private practice in the Dallas area

 A spokeswoman for the U.S. attorney’s office in Texas that handled the investigation referred questions to the Justice Department in Washington.
-A Justice Department spokesperson did not immediately respond to a request for comment.
+The Justice Department declined to comment.

 Anne D'Innocenzio, The Associated Press